Bandlou/red-cowboy/README.md

 ## [2021/12/13] Day 4
 - Improve character rotation system
 - Add a NPC interaction system:
-    - AI behavior: stop roaming, face the player, wait a moment, stop interacting
+  - Greet: the AI stops roaming, faces the player, waits a moment, goes back to normal
+  - Aim weapon: the AI stops what he does, run around for a moment, goes back to normal